danielfdickinson/hugo-dfd-responsive-images/README.md

     "page" .Page (Hugo page context; it is unlikely  that you will want this to be other than .Page) "link" "A link in which to wrap the image" "target" "For link: E.g. ('_blank')"
-    "rel" "For link: E.g. ('no')"
+    "rel" "For link: E.g. ('nofollow')"
-    "image_wrapper" "element in which to wrap <img> element" "caption" "A <figcaption>"
+    "image_wrapper" "element in which to wrap <img> element" "caption" "A <figcaption> if image wrapper is <figure>, <p> if there is not title, or <div> if there is a title (because title will be wrapped in an <h2>"
-    "attr" "More <figcaption> text (but can be wrapped by a hyperlink via attrlink)" "attrlink" "A hyperlink wrapped around attr in a <figcaption>" "class" "Classes (space separated string) to add to the wrapper element, or the img element if there is no image_wrapper" "noImageWrapper" (If true you get a bare <img> element; default for render-image render hook) )
+    "attr" "More caption text (but can be wrapped by a hyperlink via attrlink)" "attrlink" "A hyperlink wrapped around attr in the element around a caption (e.g. \<figcaption>" "class" "Classes (space separated string) to add to the wrapper element, or the img element if there is no image_wrapper" "noImageWrapper" (If true you get a bare <img> element; default for render-image render hook) )